Africa’s first trans music star

-African governments don’t want us thinking that “homosexuality” is within the realm of their “traditional values”.
+African governments don’t want us to think that “homosexuality” is within the realm of their or their nations’ “traditional values.”
 So these leaders, even Nobel Peace Prize winning ones, use that as an excuse to justify the persecution and lack of protection for some of their most vulnerable citizens.
-Well, it seems that the Angolan government who currently seem to have their hands full (of money?) can’t be bothered to check whether or not popular Kudurista*, Titica, fits within that value system… and we’re glad for that!
+Well, it seems that the Angolan government who currently seem to have their hands full (of money?) can’t be bothered to check whether or not popular Kudurista, Titica, fits within that value system and we’re glad for that!
 Now, I don’t know the frame through which Angolans are seeing Titica.
 A little forum and youtube scrolling reveals a divided public (as always).
-Since I’m not there, I’m not going to write a drawn out post on LGBT issues in Angola.
-I do have to say that Titica may just be as much of a “challenge” for some New York audiences as ones in Africa, so I’m proud to say that she will be visiting us next Monday night at Bembe in Brooklyn for the iBomba party!
+Since I’m not there, I’m not going to write a drawn out post on LGBT rights in Angola.
+I do have to say that Titica may just be as much of a “challenge” for some New York audiences as ones in Africa (homophobia is still widespread in some parts of and communities in the US), so I’m proud to say that she will be visiting us next Monday night at Bembe in Brooklyn for the iBomba party!
 New Yorkers, come say hi and give your support.

 Everyone else look out for more content and coverage of her visit soon.